melodyhway/Analysis-of-Nonprofit-Donations/README.md

 # Overview of Findings
 This dataset on the donations made during June 2024 to June 2025 found that a total of

+Stakeholder Questions:
+1. What were the total donations during the June 2024 - June 2025 time period?
+2. What is the monthly total and monthly average of donations?
+Are there months that receive higher donations than others?
+3. What is the seasonlity in donations?
+Do certain months perform better than others?
+4. Who are the top 5 largest donors?
+Who are the top 5 individual donors, foundation donors, and corporation donors.
+5. What is the average donation size by gift constituency?
+6. Where are the funds typically allocated towards?
+What is the percentage distribution?
+7. What percentage of donations came from the top 10 donors?
+8. How diverse are the donations?
+Meaning what portion of donations were made by individuals, corporations, and foundations?
+Is there a need to diversify?
+9. Which campaigns were more effective in getting donations?